Interview Query

 SQL mock

-18. Write a SQL query to create a histogram of the number of comments per user in the month of January 2020.
+38. Write an SQL query to create a histogram of the number of comments per user in January 2020.

 This intermediate SQL question has been asked in Amazon data analyst interviews.
 Here is a partial answer from Interview Query:

 What does a histogram represent, and what kind of story does it tell?
 In this case, you are interested in using a histogram to represent the distribution of comments each user has made in January 2020.
-A histogram with bin buckets of size one means that you can avoid the logical overhead of grouping frequencies into specific intervals.
+A histogram with bin buckets of size one means avoiding the logical overhead of grouping frequencies into specific intervals.

 For example, if you want a histogram of size five, you would have to run a SELECT statement like so: